PierreSenellart/provsql/doc/TODO/wasm-browser-deployment.md

 process and one backend, so the worker that today owns the `MMappedCircuit` becomes "the same process", and every backend→worker pipe message becomes a direct, synchronous, in-process call.

+### Concurrency model (why single-backend is free, not a sacrifice)

+PGlite runs PostgreSQL in **single-user mode** (no postmaster, no backend forking) in a single WASM instance built with `-sUSE_PTHREADS=0`.
+So the target is single-process, single-connection, single-threaded *by construction*:

+- there is never more than one backend, so two backends can never touch the store at once — the in-process store's single-backend assumption is satisfied automatically;
+- no intra-query parallel workers (they need forked processes; Emscripten has none) and no background workers — which is exactly why M1 deletes the worker;
+- application-level "concurrent" queries (`Promise.all` over
+  `pg.query`) are serialized through PGlite's single I/O pathway and run one at a time;
+- even multi-tab PGlite routes all execution through one leader instance.

+Consequently the native pg_regress parallel-group failure under the flag (M1) is an artifact of **native** multi-process PostgreSQL, a mode that does not exist under PGlite; native flag testing therefore runs serially (`--max-connections=1`) at every milestone.
+M2's per-backend buffer store does **not** enable concurrency — it makes each backend's store fully independent, which is correct precisely because the real target never has a second backend.
+We lose nothing relative to what PGlite itself can do.

 ### The central design decision: swap the transport, not the protocol